jgstew/jgstew.github.io/_posts/2016-02-07-Wikipedia-is-a-great-model-of-how-to-write-technical-documents.md

 I frequently come across technical documentation that doesn't link anywhere within the text of the document itself, and even worse is the case where there are no links at all.

 There is no reason for any document to stand on its own in the internet era.
-There is always a related document somewhere.
+There is always a related document somewhere else.